RianNegreiros/DotNetChatBot/README.md

   - `AddServicesExtension`: This extension adds an HTTP client to the project.

+  #### Rate Limiting

+  The project uses rate limiting to limit the number of requests from a single IP address.
+The limit is set to 10 requests per 10 seconds.
+If the limit is exceeded, the API will return a 429 Too Many Requests status code.

   ### Client

   The client has a chat interface where you can interact with the chat bot.
 The chat interface is rendered by the `Chat` component.
 The `Chat` component uses the `useChat` hook to manage the state of the chat.